-The Speak Up For Housing Rights initiative includes civic, legal, education, and arts groups committed to sharing information, resources, and calls to action to address eviction and housing affordability in Lincoln.
+Speak Up For Housing Rights is committed to sharing information, resources, and calls to action to address eviction and housing affordability in Lincoln.

 Behind On Rent

-A short film by Lincoln filmmaker Gabriella Parsons that shares the stories of housing-insecure Nebraskans and their families amid the COVID-19 pandemic.
-BEHIND ON RENT highlights the human toll of our burgeoning eviction crisis and features those who are working to protect our most vulnerable neighbors.
+A short film by filmmaker Gabriella Parsons Nova that shares the stories of housing-insecure Nebraskans and their families amid the COVID-19 pandemic.
+Behind on Rent highlights the human toll of our burgeoning eviction crisis and features those who are working to protect our most vulnerable neighbors.
+WATCH

-Join Filmmaker Gabriella Parsons, Lincoln Commission on Human Rights Director Mindy Rush Chipman, and Community Organizer Isabel Salas as they discuss the issues, efforts, and challenges presented in the film BEHIND ON RENT.
-This roundtable and Q+A, moderated by Civic Nebraska’s Steve Smith, was conducted Dec.
+Dec.
 18, 2020.
+Filmmaker Gabriella Parsons Nova, ACLU of Nebraska’s Mindy Rush Chipman, and Community Organizer Isabel Salas discuss issues, efforts, and challenges presented in the film.
+Moderated by Civic Nebraska’s Steve Smith.
+WATCH

 Community Builder Workshops

 Virtual gatherings on housing affordability, neighborhood quality of life, building resident-led positive change, stories of self, and engaging effectively with the Lincoln City Council, the Lancaster County Board of Supervisors, and the Nebraska Legislature.
 Curated by Civic Nebraska via Zoom.

 Resources to help you engage with the City of Lincoln, Nebraska on housing affordability issues.